-Mayor orders curfew after crowds gather near Minneapolis following death of man in officer-involved shooting
+Minnesota National Guard deployed and mayor orders curfew after crowds protest death of man in officer-involved shooting

-(CNN)The mayor of a Minnesota town ordered a curfew after dozens of people gathered following the death of a man in an officer-involved shooting and car crash on Sunday afternoon.
+(CNN)The Minnesota National Guard has been deployed to Brooklyn Center after dozens of people gathered following the death of a man in an officer-involved shooting and car crash on Sunday afternoon.

 The victim was identified as Daunte Wright, according to a tweet from Minnesota Gov. Tim Walz.